bowen-upenn/Agent_Rationality/README.md

 The fields of multi-modal and multi-agent systems are rapidly evolving, so we highly encourage researchers who want to promote their amazing works on this dynamic repository to submit a pull request and make updates. 💜

+We have a concurrent work ***A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners*** [Paper]() [Code](https://github.com/bowen-upenn/llm_logical_fallacies) to be released in the upcoming week as well.
+It is designed to determine whether LLMs are capable of genuine reasoning or if they primarily rely on token bias.
+We go beyond accuracy and reconceptualize the evaluation of reasoning capabilities in LLMs into a general, statistically rigorous framework of testable hypotheses.
+Our findings with statistical guarantees suggest that LLMs struggle with probabilistic reasoning, with apparent performance improvements largely attributable to token bias.

 ## Define Rationality
 **Rationality** is the quality of being guided by reason, characterized by logical thinking and decision-making that align with evidence and logical rules.
 This quality is essential for effective problem-solving, as it ensures that solutions are well-founded and systematically derived.
 We define four axioms we expect a rational agent or agent systems should satisfy:
 - **Information grounding**